 So how do you make sure your answers give your interviewer the right impression?
 We look at some sample answers and ideas to incorporate into your response.

 How to answer “What Do You Do In Your Spare Time?”

-Whatever your hobbies and interests may be from gardening to video games or volunteering, use this part of your interview as an opportunity to show off your curiosity, dedication, and creativity.
-Keep your answer brief and if possible relate it back to the job description and company culture.
+From gardening to video games, whatever your hobbies and interests may be, use this part of your interview as an opportunity to show off your curiosity, dedication, and creativity.
+Take your time to prepare for this question and highlight soft skills which related to the role.
+As mentioned previously, use the job description to guide you.
+Keep your answer brief and if possible, relate it back to the position and the organisation’s company culture.